...

 Rhonda Spain

 Ronda has attracted many famous historical figures.
-It is often referred to as one of the most romantic cities in Spain.
+It is often considered one of the most romantic cities in Spain.
 We may find it hard to disagree with that statement.
 Pulitzer Prize-winning author Ernest Hemingway wrote extensively about Ronda in his 1932 book, Death in the Afternoon.
 He adored this town.
 While wandering the city, it is easy to imagine him wandering the streets, stopping at some old tavern for a drink and dialogue with the other patrons.

 An Illustrious Bullfighting History